HOJO: Tetsubin: Japanese Cast Iron Kettle

 A number of tetsubin being sold and claimed to be antique piece were often covered with a thick layer of rust in the interior.
 In fact, used tetsubin seldom gets rusty up to that extent.
 The tetsubin in such conditions showed that it was not correctly used for a long time or purposely made in such a condition in order to imitate the appearance of an aged tetsubin.
 Usually under the normal usage, only a thin layer of rust stays on the surface.
 The excessively rusted interior no longer retains ferric, but ferrous.
 In addition, it is doubtful that terribly rusty surface has the same porosity.
 It would give a very different effect in taste compared to the original condition.
 In this regard, it is not true that old tetsubin performs better.

 However there is an exceptional case.
 There is very limited number of old tetsubin which performs pretty well.
 In the old days, the casting technique was different.
-During the Edo era, all tetsubins were made of Satetsu.
+During the Edo era, all tetsubins were made of Satetsu (Sand Iron).
 As I mentioned earlier, satetsu tetsubin gives a good effect in taste and flavor thanks to its porosity.
 However those antique satetsu tetsubins are very brittle.
 Most of them cracked after long period of usage.
 We could hardly find an authentic satetsu tetsubin that is made during Edo era and remained until today.
-There is less reason to look for an old tetsubin considering that there are existing brands producing very good quality and also satetsu tetsubin is being produced until now.
+There is less reason to look for an old tetsubin considering that there are existing brands producing very good quality and also satetsu tetsubin is being continuously produced until today.

-In general, most of the hand-made cast iron tea ware is a “Kettle”.
+In general, most of the hand-made cast iron tea ware is a “kettle”.
 The majority of tea pot is commercially made in mass production process.
 The major difference is as follow.